 4.3.4 Review all inspection reports and maintain a copy on file.
 4.3.5 Client home reports will be maintained in a database of inspection reports and will provide general reports to the Community Care Management Team (CCMT), and all Safety and Health Committees.
 Directors/Ma anagers/Supervisors: 4.4.1 Ensure compliance with all aspects of the act and regulations.
 The department director is responsible for ensuring that their area of responsibility complies with all aspects of the act and regulations and this operational procedure.
 4.4.2 Encourage and require workers to report safety concerns and hazards as soon as possible.
 4.4.3 Encourage and require workers to inspect their tools, equipment and personal protective equipment (PPE) prior to each use.
 4.4.4 Facilitate training for employees as applicable.
 4.4.5 Resolve all safety and health issues raised by workers.
 If the issue cannot be resolved refer to 4.4 OESH and the Workplace Safety and Health Committee.
 4.4.6 Within 30 days of receiving recommendations from the Workplace Safety and Health Committee document any corrective action(s) or non-action(s) and forward a copy to the Workplace Safety and Health Committee.
 4.4.7 Cooperate and assist the Workplace Safety and Health Committee to plan and conduct workplace inspections.
 4.4.8 Keep workers informed of inspection results and follow-up actions.
 4.4.9 Ensure prompt correction of the unsafe conditions noted by the inspections.
-4.4.10 Conduct ongoing informal inspections of the work site to identify unsafe acts or conditions.
-Commend workers for good performance.
+4.4.10 , Commend workers for good performance.
 Worker: 4.5.1 Report concerns/hazards and/or required repairs to their supervisor as soon as possible.
 4.5 4.5.2 Cooperate and assist the workplace safety and health committees by participating in the 4.5 4.5.2 planned inspection process.
 4.5.3 During their day check equipment/tools before and after use and report to the supervisor any 4.5.4 defects/wear and tear that could affect the safe use of the equipment.
-4.5.4 Inspect PPE prior to use to ensure good working order and proper usage.
-4.6.1 program/department - Workplace Safety and Health Committees: 4.0.1 Consult with the facility/site/program/department on the implementation of this operational procedure.
-4.6.2 Review and monitor the effectiveness of this operational procedure.
+Inspect PPE prior to use to ensure good working order and proper usage. program/department - Workplace Safety and Health Committees: 4.6.1 Consult with the facility/site/program/department on the implementation of this operational 4.0.1 4.6.2 procedure.
+Review and monitor the effectiveness of this operational procedure.
 4.6.3 In cooperation with the employer, plan and schedule inspections of the work area.
 4.6.4 Use checklists found in the appendix as required.
-Checklists must be modified to ensure they 4.0.4 are specific to the facility/site/program/department.
+Checklists must be modified to ensure they 7.0.4 are specific to the facility/site/program/department.
 4.6.5 Conduct regular planned inspections of the workplace, work processes, and procedures.
 4.6 4.6.6 Assist the employer in setting hazard control priorities, identifying and reporting hazard(s) found during inspections and other activities.
 4.6.7 Recommend general types of corrective action that will prevent hazards from causing harm.
 4.6.8 Discuss concerns with supervisors and committee members.
 4.6.9 Document inspection results on a workplace inspection recording form.
-4.6.10 Follow-up to ensure corrective action has been implemented and is effective.
-4.6.11 post a copy on the Committee bulletin board.
+4.6.10 · · · · · · · · · · · · · · · · · · · Provide a copy of the inspection report as appropriate to the supervisor and committee and post a copy on the Committee bulletin board.
 4.6.12 Report results of inspections on the site workplace safety and health committee minutes.